10 Days in Côte Vermeille and the Pyrenees Itinerary

 Where did we stay

-Our apartment, Résidence Odalys Le Lotus Blanc, is directly next to the beach of Le Barcarès.
+Our apartment, Résidence Odalys Le Lotus Blanc, is directly next to the picturesque beach of Le Barcarès.
 Most rooms have balcony with sea view.
-The apartment hotels has its restaurant on the ground floor and an outdoor swimming pool.
-Parking is for free.
+The apartment hotels has a welcoming restaurant on the ground floor and a refreshing outdoor swimming pool.
+Plus, the added perk of complimentary parking ensures a hassle-free stay.

 Côte Vermeille and the Pyrenees Itinerary

-This location, where the Mediterranean meets the Pyrenees, has fantastic scenery.
-Our Côte Vermeille and the Pyrenees Itinerary contains places from the three countries, France, Spain, and Andorra.
-We stayed in Le Barcares, the coastal area a little north of the Côte Vermeille coast.
-Since it is more than 1000 km from Germany to the hotel Résidence Odalys Le Lotus Blanc in Le Barcarès, France, we stopped at several charming places along the way.
+Exploring where the Mediterranean meets the Pyrenees is like unwrapping a gift of stunning scenery.
+Our journey, the Côte Vermeille and the Pyrenees Itinerary, took us to amazing places in France, Spain, and Andorra.
+We stayed in Le Barcares, just north of the Côte Vermeille coast.
+Travelling over 1000 km from Germany to our hotel in Le Barcarès, France, we made stops at lovely places on the way.

-Here is the overview of our Côte Vermeille and the Pyrenees Itinerary coast:
+Here is the overview of our Côte Vermeille and the Pyrenees Itinerary:

 1st Day: Frankfurt to Lyon